 Connecting a new hire with a mentor can create great success when done well.
 This can be formal or informal, but having someone other than their manager that the new team member can learn from is extremely valuable.

 Final Thoughts on Onboarding

-Onboarding will look different for every company and team, but the primary aim of onboarding is to create a consistent process that sets up new hires for success.
-A strategic, methodical approach to integrating new hires onto your team will ultimately pay off for your business in the form of increased productivity, retention, innovation, and job satisfaction.
-If you’d like to learn more about best practices for hiring, training, and onboarding new team members, click here for Scalability Solution’s blog, or here to schedule a free consultation.
+Onboarding will look different for every company and team, but the primary aim of onboarding is to create a consistent process that sets up new hires for success long-term.
+A strategic, methodical approach to integrating new hires onto the team will ultimately pay off for the business in the form of increased productivity, retention, innovation, and job satisfaction.
+To learn more about best practices for hiring, training, and onboarding new team members, click here for Scalability Solution’s blog, or here to schedule a free consultation.